-What legislation applies to UK caravan and campsites
+What legislation applies to UK caravan sites and campsites

 There are 4 main pieces of legislation which set out the legal allowance of operating a campsite in the UK.
 These are: